 Strategic Defense against Domestic Violence Charges

 At Keegan, Tindal & Mason, we aggressively defend people who have been falsely accused or are facing assault charges.
 Our Iowa City assault attorneys have over 50 years of combined experience handling numerous misdemeanor and felony cases.
 You deserve to have your rights protected and your reputation persevered during this time, and we can help make sure that happens.

 Understanding Assault in Cedar Rapids & Scott County

 Assault involves an act of violence or a threat of violence.
 Due to the physical and emotional impact that such actions can have upon others, judges take assault cases very seriously.

 Depending on the circumstances of your particular situation and whether or not you were carrying a weapon, the assault charges brought against you could be categorized as a misdemeanor or a felony.
-The maximum punishment for misdemeanor assault in Iowa is a fine of $1,875 and a year in jail.
-Class C assault felonies can result in a prison sentence of up to 10 years and a fine of up to $10,000.
+The maximum punishment for misdemeanor assault in Iowa is a fine of $6,250.00 and up to two years in prison.
+Class C Felony assaults can result in a mandatory prison sentence of up to 10 years and a fine of up to $10,000.